dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 **New behavior**

-Starting with EF Core 3.0, there is now fluent API to configure a navigation to the owner using `WithOwner()`.
+Starting with EF Core 3.0, there is now fluent API to configure a navigation property to the owner using `WithOwner()`.
 For example:

 ```C#